minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 tileY: The y of the tile in web mercator projection<br/>
 zoom: The zoom level of the tile.<br/>
 message: A custom message.<br/>
+private: Wether the message is public or private.<br/>
 form: (opitional) A JSON with submitted form.<br/>
 photo: (optional) A photo.<br/>
 **Returns**<br/>